 Though hesitant at first, I explained to Dr. Paul that I was afraid I was psychotic and delusional.
-I was terrified I’d be labeled as “crazy,” locked into a straight jacket, and permanently confined in an institution.
-He almost laughed and I found his smile reassuring.
+I was terrified I’d be labeled as “crazy,” locked into a straight jacket, and permanently locked in an institution.

 “Because I hear voices,” I explained.

 “What do the voices say to you?”

 I explained the voices were mean and scary.
 They said I was no good.
 And broken.
 And sick.

 “Yes, those are scary voices,” Dr. Paul agreed.
 “But those voices are coming from inside of you.”

 I did not know I had control over my own thoughts.
 Negative thoughts and self-criticism are like old hats: if you don’t like them, don’t wear them.

 He advised me to come back to his office for weekly appointments.
 And he suggested a medication.